Ronaldrc/Discord-OpenAI-Bot/README.md

    <img src= "https://github.com/Ronaldrc/Discord-OpenAI-Bot/assets/107775094/7b75342e-90ff-4f55-93d0-8f138770242f"/>
 </p>

-To use this script, one must modify two lines of code: use their OpenAI API token and Discord Bot token.
+To use this script, you must modify TWO lines of code: use their OpenAI API token and Discord Bot token.
 Instructions for creating the OpenAI token, creating the discord bot, downloading and running the python script, and final pointers will be discussed in further detail.

 Note: **Usage of the OpenAI's API may incur costs.** Please refer to OpenAI's pricing policy before continuing any further.
 ## Creating an OpenAI Token